None of the information provided is medical advice, and individuals should consult their providers with medical questions.

 If I get a vaccine, do officials think I still need to wear a mask?

 Yes.
-Because it will take some time for herd immunity to be reached and because viral spread continues to be rampant in North Carolina, people should continue to wear masks, Cohen said.
+Because viral spread continues to be increase in North Carolina, people should continue to wear masks, N.C.
+Department of Health and Human Services Secretary Dr. Mandy Cohen said.

 Where will adverse responses be reported?